dinuionica/VideoDataBase/README.md

 # Video DataBase
 -------------------------------------------------------------------------------

-This project is a simplified platform that provides information about movies and series.
+This project simulates a simplified platform that provides information about movies and series.
 Users can receive personalized recommendations based on their preferences.
+You can apply specific commands, queries and recommendations.

 -------------------------------------------------------------------------------